-Table 2: Fire Return to Work Trends
+Table 3: Fire Return to Work Trends

-Financial Information
+Financial Implications

-Over the past two years WSIB costs related to psychological claims by CS staff has accumulated in excess of over \$1 million.
-One of the long-term goals of establishing mental health and wellness programs is to reduce WSIB costs.
-The PSN, PeerConnect app, and Employee Wellness Committee have annual operating costs.
+Over the past two years WSIB costs related to psychological claims by Community Safety staff has exceeded over \$2 million.
+One of the long-term goals of establishing mental health and wellness programs is to reduce the personal impact on our employees while reducing WSIB costs.
+The PSN, PeerConnect app, Facility Dog program and Employee Wellness Committee have annual operating costs.

 The annual cost to maintain the PSN team is approximately \$25,000.
 This cost includes the wages of the PSN members to attend monthly training sessions and a local clinical psychologist to deliver the training.
-In addition, when on-boarding of new members is required, the approximate cost is \$10,000 for the initial training plus \$600 per member for the Personality Assessment.
+In addition, when on-boarding of new members is required, the approximate cost is \$10,000 for the initial training, plus \$600 per member for the Personality Assessment.

-Since 2016 when the PSN was established there has been two on-boarding sessions.
+Since 2016 when the PSN was established, there has been two on-boarding sessions.
 The next on-boarding session for new PSN members is projected to take place in 2024.

-The Annual cost for the Paramedic/Fire PeerConnect app is approximately \$20,000.
-This cost covers the \$3.00/month app license for every CS member.
+The Annual cost for the Paramedic/Fire PeerConnect app is approximately \$22,000.
+This cost covers the \$3.00/month app license for every Community Safety member.